 - 188.8.131.52.4.1.8117 North American Association of Food Equipment Manufacturers MIBs

 This also means that from the private node 184.108.40.206.4 on, all following OID parts may be specific to manufacturers.

 OIDs can theoretically have the impressive length of up to 40 (or even unlimited number of) tuples with an arbitrary number of digits.
 Easily readable for machines, but not for humans.
 The MIB is here to help.
 It is like a lexicon, always providing a name, a definition and a description for given objects, including meta information like data type and access rights.
 You can compare OIDs to IP addresses and MIB files to DNS entries.
 On the protocol level, the address in number format is used.
 Based on MIB information, or DNS information respectively, the addresses are mapped to more human friendly names and completed with additional information.

 Wrapping It Up

 In order to understand and work with SNMP, keep in mind that you cannot do without basic specifications like MIB and OIDs.
 If you are a professional network administrator, OIDs and MIB (files) are your bread and butter in the SNMP context.

 Interesting stuff, wasn't it?
 Let's stop here for today having some fun with the things you have learned.
 Here are some tasks:

 - Explore some standard MIB files with a tool that allows you to, like the Paessler MIB Importer (free).
-Pro tip: If you are a PRTG Network Monitor user, the MIB folder under the installation path of your PRTG instance is a little treasure chest.
+Pro tip: If you are a Paessler PRTG monitoring software user, the MIB folder under the installation path of your PRTG instance is a little treasure chest.